 Hello there, quickly wanted to let you know before reading this post that it goes into detail of the passing of my son.
 This personal post more than any other has helped me to heal and I am grateful for the opportunity to share my strength in grief and “The Bad Days” Thank you for all your love and support, Trina MarieGrief… Does it ever end!?
 In my opinion it does not.
 You may deal with your grief better over time, you accept it and you move forward the best way you can.
 The way I feel overall has changed with time, but that one feeling of emptiness is always there.
 This emptiness is a feeling of a completely shattered human being and is the worst pain I can imagine.
 Every now and then, unexpectedly that pain hits me, just when I thought I was beginning to feel normal again.
 The truth, normal doesn’t exists anymore and the sooner I accept that the sooner I can continue to process this horrible pain.

 Just this past week grief hit me unexpectedly, the only thing I can be grateful for when it happened is that my toddler was still asleep and I had decided not to put on makeup that day.
 I can not remember what exact thought sent me back to that “one day”, but as soon as I got there it felt impossible to ever get out of that memory.
 This memory is from the time when my son passed away.
 I first go back to the last moments I heard his voice, then backwards in time to that dreaded last drive that I will ever have with him on the way to the hospital.
 I told him it was going to be alright and the doctors would help him feel better, to just close his eyes and rest.
 He responded, “ok mommy” and closed his eyes as I held him in his car seat.
 Next, skipping ahead to being in the hospital.
-Back to the moment when my son turned blue right in front of me, my husband and I screamed and ran for the nurses and doctors.
+Back to the moment when my son turned blue right in front of me, I screamed and ran for the nurses and doctors.
 I couldn’t handle it, I went screaming into the other room and collapsed on the floor.
 Just wanting someone to save my son who stopped breathing for no known reason.
-My husband stayed with Patryk as the doctors attempted to restart his breathing.
-They were able to successfully sedate and get my son on a breathing tube.
+The doctors attempted to restart his breathing and were able to successfully sedate and get my son on a breathing tube.
 Scared, terrified and lost, this was the beginning of the end and I didn’t know it, but I felt it.
 Of course I would never admit that feeling, I wanted so badly to be wrong.

 As they kept Patryk sedated to run tests, trying to find out why he had stopped breathing on his own we began to be surrounded by family and friends in abundance.
 I feel loved when I think of this moment, while I sit on my bathroom floor sobbing during this recent breakdown.
 It’s the one memory that starts to break the crying episode right before it gets to the most painful moment possible.
 I remember begging the doctor to just tell me what he was thinking, as he stood in front of me wanting to wait till the results confirmed our worst possible nightmare.
 Then he said it, that the first scan showed no blood flow to the brain and they were waiting for the second test to confirm.
 I collapsed, everything went blank, I couldn’t see, I remember screaming or crying, maybe both.
 It felt like my limp body was being dragged into another room, maybe it was, only in that moment it was the closest I felt to death on earth.
 It’s like I wasn’t even inside my body and had checked out for a bit.
 When I came too I remember looking around at my husband and parents immediately feeling like I had ripped every single persons heart right out of their chest myself.
 Quickly taking control of my emotions the best I could trying to not go back to that original reaction where I could truly have lost all sanity myself.